aswinaus/ML/README.md

 The cos_scaled variable is the logit, and the nn.BCEWithLogitsLoss() function applies the sigmoid function to it, and then calculates the binary cross-entropy loss between the resulting probability and the targets variable.

-What is Contrastive Loss and how is it calculated? contrastive loss is used as a regularization term to encourage the model to produce embeddings that are close together for similar inputs (e.g., documents and labels that are related) and far apart for dissimilar inputs.
+What is Contrastive Loss and how is it calculated?

+Contrastive loss is used as a regularization term to encourage the model to produce embeddings that are close together for similar inputs (e.g., documents and labels that are related) and far apart for dissimilar inputs.

 The contrastive loss is calculated as follows:

 <img width="550" height="281" alt="image" src="https://github.com/user-attachments/assets/76edd87b-5c48-4a2a-a859-a4714842748e" />

 Here's a breakdown of the components:

 •	margin: a hyperparameter that controls the minimum distance between dissimilar embeddings.
 In this case, it's set to 0.2.

 •	pos: the positive targets (i.e., the labels that indicate a relationship between the document and label).

 •	neg: the negative targets (i.e., the labels that indicate no relationship between the document and label).

 •	cos: the cosine similarity between the document and label embeddings.

 •	contrast: the contrastive loss term.
 The contrastive loss is calculated as the sum of two terms:

 1.	pos * (1 - cos).clamp(min=0): This term encourages the model to produce embeddings that are close together for similar inputs.
 When the cosine similarity is high (i.e., the embeddings are similar), this term is small.
 When the cosine similarity is low (i.e., the embeddings are dissimilar), this term is large.

 2.	neg * (cos - margin).clamp(min=0): This term encourages the model to produce embeddings that are far apart for dissimilar inputs.
 When the cosine similarity is low (i.e., the embeddings are dissimilar), this term is small.
 When the cosine similarity is high (i.e., the embeddings are similar), this term is large, but only if the cosine similarity is greater than the margin.
 The clamp(min=0) function ensures that the loss terms are non-negative.

 Example

 Suppose we have two document-label pairs:
 •	Document 1: "This is a great product"
 •	Label 1: "Product Review"